The Importance of Lawn Dethatching: Achieve a Beautiful Yard

 Lawn dethatching involves removing thatch, a layer of organic matter that includes dead grass, roots, and debris on the soil surface.
 A small amount of thatch can help with moisture retention and soil structure.
 However, when it gets too thick—over half an inch—it can block water, air, and nutrients from reaching grass roots.

 You can dethatch your lawn using various tools, such as dethatching rakes or machines.
-The best time to do this is during the grass's growing season, when it is healthy enough to recover quickly.
+The best time to do this is during the grass's growing season when it is healthy enough to recover quickly.

 Benefits of Lawn Dethatching